doannamthai/ServerSide-Online-Marketplace/README.md

   2. Create a new shopping cart.
   3. Add the item with the count to the shopping cart.
   4. Update item's count if it is necessary.
-  5. Purchase the cart and enjoy!.
+  5. Purchase the cart and enjoy!

 ## Entities
  *(\* indicates optional fields)*